nat32.exe - the NAT32 ExecutableSYNOPSIS

 In the above example, the details of a Dial-Up Adapter are shown.
 Because its IP address details will vary from connection to connection, NAT32 will store 0.0.0.0 IP, Mask and Gateway values in the associated ifn3.ini file.

 Once configuration is complete, NAT32 executes the file startup.text in the current directory.
-When execution of startup.txt is complete, NAT32 terminates.
-Note that file startup.txt typically contains a shell command which creates a NAT32 shell in a specified window.
+When execution of startup.txt is complete, file user.txt is executed.
+A shell command is then executed and it creates a NAT32 shell in a specified window.
 When that shell exits, NAT32 processes the exit.txt file and terminates.

 While NAT32 is running, the icon is displayed in the System Tray.
 Left-clicking that icon displays the Console Window.
 This is your main means of interaction with the NAT32 application and a powerful UNIX-like command interpreter is available in that window for your enjoyment.